seL4/docs/Hardware/Qemu.md

 We used
 [Ubuntu Minimal](https://help.ubuntu.com/community/Installation/MinimalCD) as the ISO.

-Once you get your Linux system installed, you can type '''lspci''', you should see something like this:
+Once you get your Linux system installed, you can type **lspci**, you should see something like this:

 {{[attachment:qemu_vga.png|VGA|width=100%](attachment:qemu_vga.png%7CVGA%7Cwidth=100%)}}